opinionatedgit/opinionatedgit.com/opinionatedgit/index.md

 ## How do I spell Git

-Use Git for the tool, the community, the concept. use `git` for the cli tool.
+Use Git for the tool, the community, the concept.
+Use `git` for the cli tool.
 Never use _GIT_, it is not an acronym!

 ## What is the recommended Git workflow